-The German Federal Film Board (Filmförderungsanstalt FFA) is a federal agency under public law.
-It is Germany’s national film promotion agency and supports all aspects of German film.
-In addition to its task as a funding body, it is also the organisation of central service providers for the German film industry.
-It funds cinema films in all phases of creation and exploitation: from script development and production to distribution, sales and video.
-Additional funds are used to promote cinemas, preserve the film heritage, promote the perception and distribution of German films abroad and to provide film education.
-In addition, the FFA has a mandate to support cooperation between the film industry and television stations to strengthen German cinema.
-Furthermore, the FFAregularly collects, analyses and publishes the most important market data of film, cinema and video industry in Germany.
+The German Federal Film Board (FFA) is a federal agency under public law.
+It is Germany’s national film funding body and supports all aspects of German film.
+In addition to its role as a funding body, the organisation is a central service provider for the German film industry.
+It promotes cinema films in all phases of their creation and exploitation: from script development and production to distribution, sales and video.
+Further funds are used for the promotion of cinemas, the preservation of cinematic heritage, for the perception and dissemination of German film abroad and for the mediation of film education.
+In addition, the FFA is mandated to support cooperation between the film industry and television broadcasters in order to strengthen German cinema.
+Furthermore, the FFA regularly records, analyses and publishes the most important market data of the film, cinema and video industry in Germany.
 According to the FFA annual report, the FFA’s budget in 2020 was 109.9 million euros (compared to 83.9 million euros in 2019 and 74.2 million euros in 2018).
 The largest share of this is the film levy, which amounted to 55.5 million in 2020 (compared to 57.6 million in 2019).
-Those liable to pay the levy are exploiters of cinematographic works, including cinemas, companies in the video industry including providers of video-on-demand services, television broadcasters and marketers of Pay-Tv programmes.
+Those liable to pay the levy are exploiters of cinematographic works, including cinemas, companies in the video industry including providers of video-on-demand services, television broadcasters and marketers of pay-TV programmes.

-In addition, the FFA administratively oversees the film funding of film projects supported by the Federal Government Commissioner for Culture and the Media (BKM).
-These include the German Film Fund (DFFF), the German Motion Picture Fund (GMPF) and the handling of project funding for long and short films as well as the film and cinema-specific programmes within the framework of “NEUSTART KULTUR”.
+In addition, the FFA administratively oversees the film promotion of film projects funded by the Federal Government Commissioner for Culture and the Media (BKM).
+This includes the “German Film Promotion Fund” (DFFF), the “German Motion Picture Fund” (GMPF) as well as the processing of project funding for feature-length and short films as well as the film and cinema-specific programmes within the framework of “NEUSTART KULTUR”.

-The funding instruments also include numerous prizes (e.g. “German Film Prize”, “German Screenplay Prize” and “German Short Film Award”).
-In addition, film festivals and symposia (e.g. “The Berlin International Film Festival”), international film productions (through bilateral film agreements), as well as institutions dedicated to the restoration and preservation of the cultural heritage of film (e.g. Foundation German Cinematheque in Berlin and the German Film Institute in Frankfurt am Main) are also supported by the the Federal Government Commissioner for Culture and the Media (BKM).
+The funding instruments also include, for example, numerous prizes (e.g. German Film Prize, German Screenplay Prize, German Short Film Prize).
+In addition, film festivals and symposia (e.g. The Berlin International Film Festival), international film productions (through bilateral film agreements), as well as institutions dedicated to the restoration and preservation of the cultural heritage of film (e.g. Stiftung Deutsche Kinemathek in Berlin and the Deutsches Filminstitut in Frankfurt am Main) are also supported by the BKM.

-In 2019, the Federal Government Commissioner for Culture and the Media initiated an emergency aid programme of EUR 5 million for the promotion of cinemas in rural areas, with which cinemas in towns with up to 25,000 inhabitants will be supported in their investments.
+In 2019, the BKM has launched an emergency aid programme of 5 million euros for the promotion of cinemas in rural areas, with which cinemas in towns with up to 25,000 inhabitants will be supported in their investments.
 In 2020 and 2021, a series of programmes were launched to support cinemas during the Corona pandemic – in particular Zukunftsprorgramm Kino I and Zukunftsprogramm Kino II.

-Deutsche Welle is the foreign broadcaster of the Federal Republic of Germany and a member of Consortium of public broadcasters in Germany (Arbeitsgemeinschaft der öffentlich-rechtlichen Rundfunkanstalten der Bundesrepublik Deutschland ARD).
-It is broadcast in around 30 languages.
+Deutsche Welle is the foreign broadcasting service of the Federal Republic of Germany and a member of the ARD.
+It broadcasts in 32 languages.
 Today, Deutsche Welle works trimedially: television (DW-TV), radio and internet.
-In accordance with § 4 of the Deutsche Welle Law, the task of Deutsche Welle is to make Germany understandable as a cultural nation that has grown up in Europe and as a free democratic constitutional state – and to promote understanding and exchange between cultures and peoples.
+According to § 4 of the Deutsche Welle Act, DW‘s task is to make Germany understandable as a cultural nation that has grown up in Europe and as a free democratic constitutional state – and to promote understanding and exchange between cultures and peoples.